 Brain cells (actually all cells) communicate through electrical impulses.
 If there is insufficient impulse generation between neurons, or if the timing of impulses is too fast or too slow to be meaningful, then people experience consequences ranging from seizures, depression, and autism to anxiety, sleep disorders, and ADHD.
 Fisher Behavior recommends stimulation technologies to assist the brain in finding balance in amount or timing of its signals.
-CES, pEMF, and AVE are types of "entrainment" devices.
-They are like metronomes for the music of the brain.
+CES, pEMF, and AVE are types of "neuromodulation" devices.
+They can act as like metronomes for the music of the brain.
 Your brain responds to timed stimulation, just as you respond automatically to the beat of your favorite music.
 Of these devices, tDCS is not pulsed. tDCS just gives the brain a little extra energy to get its work done.
 (So does CES, but it is also pulsed.)
 A little boost is especially useful when the brain is producing weak signals due to metabolic (energy production) issues, or tissue injury, in brain cells.

 Fisher Behavior recommends home use of tDCS, CES, and pEMF technologies when the brain map so indicates.